weecology/portalPredictions/profiles.md

 <br>

 ### RF: _Reithrodontomys fulvescens_, fulvous harvest mouse
-an infrequent visitor to the site; similar to the other harvest mice but slightly larger and with a distinctly longer tail
+The fulvous harvest mouse is an infrequent visitor to the site.
+It is the largest---and the rarest---harvest mouse species found at the site.
+Like many of the _Reithrodontomys_ caught at the site, it is most often found in kangaroo rat exclosures and full rodent removals.
 <br>

 ### RM: _Reithrodontomys megalotis_, western harvest mouse
-the most common harvest mouse found at the site
+_R. megalotis_ is the most common harvest mouse found at the site.
+Harvest mice abundance tends to remain fairly low throughout the site, though there is sometimes a peak in the winter when the desert pocket mice (_C. penicillatus_).
 <br>

 ### RO: _Reithrodontomys montanus_, plains harvest mouse
-the smallest of the harvest mice, with a shorter tail and very narrow tail stripe
+While very similar to _R. megalotis_, _R. montanus_ is notably smaller than the other harvest mice at the site.
+It is less commonly found at the site than _R. megalotis_ but plays a similar role ecologically.
 <br>

 ### SF: _Sigmodon fulviventer_, tawny-bellied cotton rat
-squishy like cotton
+A favorite of many Portal research assistants, rodents in the _Sigmodon_ genus best described as "squishy like cotton."
+Okay, so maybe that's not the most descriptive identifier, but their size and coloration make them an easily identifiable genus. _S. fulviventer_ is one of the two more common cotton rat species at the site, distinguishable by the yellow (rather than white) fur on its belly, as indicated by the highly descriptive common name.
 <br>

 ### SH: _Sigmodon hispidus_, hispid cotton rat
-squishy like cotton
+_S. hispidus_, with a white rather than a tawny belly, is the other cotton rat species that somewhat frequently has been caught at the site.
+The _Sigmodons_ seem to come through the site in waves; some years are boom years while others are bust years.
+What is driving these population cycles?
+How do _Sigmodons_ move through the regional landscape?
+We don't know but sure would like to find out.
 <br>

 ### SO: _Sigmodon ochorognathus_, yellow-nosed cotton rat
-_S. ochorognathus_ almost seem like an urban (erm...rural) legend nowadays.
+_S. ochorognathus_ almost seems like an urban (erm...rural) legend nowadays.
 A few individuals were caught in the 1990s, but none have been seen since.
 <br>
 <br>